jackohughes/ghc-proposals/proposals/0000-local-import.rst

 It might be valuable to also allow some form of typelevel local import ; the shortcut syntax, in particular, could be used to simplify type signatures.

 The syntactic shortcut syntax is orthogonal to the rest of the proposal and could be entirely removed.
+The same functionality could potentially be achieved with QuasiQuoters.

 As an extension to the proposed behavior, local imports could be used to shadow globally-defined symbols.
 As an example, the ``blaze-html`` library provides symbols for ``head``, ``div`` and ``id`` ; for this reason,  the relevant modules are frequently imported qualified, or those symbols are explicitly hidden with ``-XNoImplicitPrelude`` and an explicit import.
 This is necessary from preventing uses of those symbols to be reported as ambiguous by the compiler.
 Without type-driven disambiguation, this is the only sane behavior in current Haskell, which only allows a single, unordered list of module imports ; however, local imports could be seen as defining nested scopes, such that:
 ::